Workflows and Analyses

 Workflow Output

-The outputs of some or all of the stages can be defined to be the output of the workflow.
-In order to do that, the field outputs needs to be passed to /workflow/new, which defines references to stages' outputs in outputSource.
+The outputs of the stages can be defined to be the output of the workflow.
+To do that, the field outputs needs to be passed to /workflow/new, which defines references to stages' outputs in outputSource.
 For example, if we'd like the output of the workflow to be the output of "outputFieldName" of the stage stage-xxxx, but the output of other stages are of no interest to us, we can define it in the following way:

 {